 Acquired forms of this anomaly may also occur as a result of the use of cytotoxic drugs.

-The blue arrow in the image points to a May-Hegglin body .
+The black arrow in the image points to a May-Hegglin body .
 The red arrow indicates a giant platelet, a characteristic that also helps to identify the anomaly.